 Benefits of Regular Dental Checkups

-Routine dental visits give your dentist the opportunity to perform a full dental examination of your teeth, gums, and mouth to check for signs of disease or diagnose other problems.
+Routine dental visits give your dentist the opportunity to perform a full dental examination of your teeth, gums, and mouth to check for signs of cavities, gum disease, oral cancer or diagnose other problems.
 In addition to this comprehensive picture of your oral health, regular checkups provide numerous benefits.

 Brushing your teeth at least twice a day and flossing regularly are essential to dental health.
 However, no matter how careful you are, plaque and tartar are going to build up over time.
-By visiting the dentist regularly you can achieve a more thorough cleaning, removing plaque and tartar from your gum line to help prevent gum disease, cavities, bad breath, and other problems.
+By visiting the dentist regularly you can achieve a more thorough cleaning, removing plaque and tartar from your gum line to help prevent serious dental problems.